michaeljclark/michaeljclark.github.io/index.md

 This section describes how to build and boot a Linux image in the full system emulator.

-Please read the RISC-V toolchain installtion instructions in the [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain/) repository.
+Please read the RISC-V toolchain installation instructions in the [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain/) repository.
 The `riscv64-unknown-elf` newlib toolchain is required for building the rv8 test cases and the `riscv64-unknown-linux-gnu`